 If you wish to petition for child support but were never married to the child’s other parent, you must go to family court to request the child support order.
 In these cases, the other party’s parental status must be established before the child support order can be enforced.
 This includes:

-- Acknowledgement of being the child’s parent
+- Acknowledgment of being the child’s parent

 - A DNA test proving the individual is the child’s parent